Operation Marathon (World War II): Marathon in Belgium

-Neave was wrong when he thought that there were no camps in Belgium.
-Actually, six camps were created in the Belgian Ardenne and they were still active on the Liberation day.
-The Belgian part of the Mission Marathon in France began on April 15 when Jean de Blommaert de Soye and Albert Ancia, the two Belgians parachuted in France a few days earlier, met Yvon Michiels, who was in charge of Comète in Belgium.
-Michiels accepted the idea of establishing camps in Belgium and decided to place the members of his evasion line at Marathon's disposal.
+Neave was mistaken when he said there were no camps in Belgium.
+Actually, six camps were created in the Belgian Ardenne and they were still active on Liberation day.
+The Belgian part of the Mission Marathon in France began on April 15 when Jean de Blommaert de Soye and Albert Ancia, the two Belgians parachuted into France a few days earlier, met Yvon Michiels, who was in charge of Comète in Belgium.
+Michiels accepted the idea of establishing camps in Belgium and put the members of his evasion line at Marathon's disposal.
 Back in Belgium, he took the first measures and sent agents to explore possibilities in the Ardennes.
 His successors, José Grimar and Gaston Matthys, worked in the same way.
 When Albert Ancia arrived in Belgium, he fulfilled the mission, hand in hand with Gaston Matthys.
 They worked with Belgian members of Comète and other agents especially recruited for the Mission Marathon.

 From the places where they were temporarily sheltered, mostly in and around Brussels and Liège, the airmen were guided to the Ardennes by members of Marathon.
 They traveled by train, car and often by bicycle.
 There was even a "cyclists road" from Brussels to Namur and, from there, to the camps.
 The camps were established in Beffe, Porcheresse (Daverdisse), Villance, Acremont, La Cornette and Bohan.
 At least 109 allied airmen stayed in these camps from June till September, thanks to the Marathon agents, helped by elements of the local population.

 The agents in charge of the camps were :

 Beffe : Vincent Wuyts and his wife Marie Ghislaine Denis;